tommycs127/yumcha/README.md

 A phonology-oriented romanization engine for Cantonese and other languages.

 > "Yumcha" is a play on Cantonese words.
 While it traditionally means "drinking tea" (<ruby>飲<rt>jam2</rt>茶<rt>caa4</rt>), it also sounds like "phonological lookup" (<ruby>音<rt>jam1</rt>查<rt>caa4</rt>).
-> Just as tea brings people together, this engine aims to bridge different Cantonese romanization and phonetic schemes!
+> Just as tea brings people together, this engine aims to bridge different romanization and phonetic schemes!

 ## ✨ Highlights

-- **Scheme-to-Scheme Conversion**: Convert seamlessly between different Cantonese romanization and phonetic schemes.
+- **Scheme-to-Scheme Conversion**: Convert seamlessly between different romanization and phonetic schemes within the same language.
 - **Scheme Parsing**: Parse strings to identify their phonological components.
 - **Zero Dependencies:** Lightweight and easy to integrate into any project.
 - **Type-hinted:** Built with modern Python type hints for better IDE support and readability.